brapse/tsinkf/README.md

 * Not used in production
 * Some features and sketches and not fully fleshed out

-## Notes
-Jobs are identified by base64 encoding the full command.
-The current persistance mechanism creates files named this jobID.
-In cases in which the encoded jobID is longer than 255 charecters, tsink will fail to create a file and crash.

 ## Todo
 * tsink reset -hard  #=> delete the contents
 * Redo the help and subcommand listing